 Keep in mind to get a truly quiet unit there are other ways that are affordable such as mini split systems which separate the compressor outside and then feed lines into a home that circulates refrigerant to a blower motor.
 Split systems require more effort and skill to set up but are not as expensive as traditional central air conditioning systems used in homes.

-Here are the top 5 units we found that make the least amount of noise with links to Amazon to read the reviews yourself.
+Here are the top units we have found that make the least amount of noise.

-Haier ESAQ406P Serenity Series 6050 BTU 115V Window Air Conditioner with LED Remote Control
+Haier Serenity Series 6,000 BTU 115V Window Air Conditioner with Ultra Quiet Sound Package

 Haier is known for making quiet heating and cooling units.